xuyinuox-ui/YuE2-Studio/README.md

 - performances,
 - samples,
 - reference tracks,
+- voices,
-- voices or other protected material.
+- other protected material.

 Transcription does not remove rights that exist in the original work.

-Likewise, generation or transformation does not automatically resolve copyright, neighboring-rights, publicity-rights, contractual, platform, or other legal issues.
+Generation or transformation does not automatically resolve copyright, neighboring-rights, publicity-rights, contractual, platform, or other legal issues.

-Public release of covers, adaptations, or substantially similar material may require additional permissions.

-Users should review generated output before publication or distribution.
+Users should review outputs before publication or distribution.

 ---

 # No Warranty

-YuE2 Studio, its upstream components, AI models, and related dependencies are provided subject to their respective licenses and warranty disclaimers.
+YuE2 Studio, upstream software, AI models, and related dependencies are provided subject to their respective licenses and warranty disclaimers.

 AI-generated output can:

 - contain errors,
 - fail to follow prompts,
-- produce unusable audio,
+- contain audio artifacts,
 - resemble existing material,
-- contain artifacts,
 - require editing,
 - be unsuitable for publication.